 Under the supervision of the Chief Operations Officer, the Program director is responsible for the development, planning, implementation, delivery and monitoring of all programs including early care, after school care, summer and all community programs. and implementation of fundraising events from budget to execution.
 In addition, contribute and participate, as needed, with other Club fundraising events.

-Develop, mplementieliver of all programs
+Developing, implementing and delivering of all programs

 Initiating and setting goals for programs according to the strategic objectives of the organization